How Long Do Ford F-150s Last? (8 Important Facts)

 Ford F-150 vs. Nissan Titan

-How Reliable Is a Ford F-150?
+How Reliable is a Ford F-150?

 Ford F-150s are some of the most reliable trucks on the planet.
 For instance, J.D Power rates the F-150 an impressive 4.5 out of 5 for its 2020 reliability rating.

 The organization also ranked the F-150 at the top of its 2020 Vehicle Dependability Study, making it the most dependable full-sized truck on the market.
-Meanwhile, RepairPal scores the F-150 a 3.5/5, ranking it 7th out of 17 trucks which isn’t that bad for a truck its size.

 Check some really interesting statistics for the Ford F-150 here.

-The 2020 Consumer Reports reliability rating scores the F-150 an above average 57 points, placing it behind competitors such as:
+The 2020 Consumer Reports reliability rating scores the F-150 an above-average 57 points, placing it behind competitors such as:

 Some of the biggest issues with the thirteenth generation of the F-150 are the new aluminum body parts which boost fuel efficiency because of their lightweight but may lower cosmetic longevity due to their susceptibility to corrosion.